Sports Massage: More Than Just for Athletes

 - Skin reactions in individuals with sensitive skin

-These risks are minimized through proper assessment, appropriate technique selection, and communication between therapist and client.
+These risks are minimised through proper assessment, appropriate technique selection, and communication between therapist and client.

 When to Consider Sports Massage